siddik718/POJ/README.md

 ## License

-The Text Sharing Web Application is licensed under the MIT License.
+The POJ Web Application is licensed under the MIT License.
 See LICENSE.txt for more information.